dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T747: Hierarchy can lead to inequality and power imbalances.
+### T747: Hierarchies can create power imbalances and inequality.

 |Support|
 |---|